 3.2 Enterprise Risk Governance

 Risk assessment and risk management is not a one-off exercise.
 It is essential that a continuous overview of existing and emerging risks is maintained to ensure the controls remain operational.
 This must take account of the changing business structure or enterprise and emerging threats that could potentially affect the business.
-Additionally, the controls should be regularly checked or tested to ensure they are effective.
-Any issues identified are to be assigned and owned by responsible individuals through to resolution.
+Additionally, the controls should be checked or tested to ensure they are effective.
+Any issues identified must be assigned and owned by responsible individuals through resolution.

 4 Maturity Modelling